ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

   - Teammates/peers
   - Anyone that reports to them (if they are a manager)
   - Self-review
 - As a manager, you consolidate and summarize the feedback
 - Walk through the review (follow your company's standard documentation)
 - Have a discussion around strengths, accomplishments, areas of improvements, goals
 - An example set of questions may be:
   - What areas of largest impact did you have on your projects, your team or the organization?
   - What are your key strengths?
   - What could you improve?
-  - With Quick Self Assessment Rating: Unsatisfactory, Needs Improvement, Meets Expectations, Exceeds Expectations, Truly Exceptional
+  - With a quick self assessment rating: Unsatisfactory, Needs Improvement, Meets Expectations, Exceeds Expectations, Truly Exceptional

 **Frequency:** Annual, semi-annual, or quarterly.
 Cadence is dependent on company culture.
 For reference, at my current company, we conduct performance reviews annually.